-President Juan Orlando Hernández, who secured a second term in 2017, has stepped up control over news and information and taken a range of initiatives to silence the most outspoken journalists.
-The security forces, especially the military police and army, are responsible for most of the abuses and violence against media personnel.
-The situation of the media has worsened steadily for more than a decade, ever since the 2009 coup d’état.
-In this country racked by violence, organized crime and corruption, the impunity rate is among the highest in the western hemisphere.
-Journalists working for opposition media or community media are often the target of death threats or violence or are forced to flee abroad.
-They are also often the targets of abusive judicial proceedings, and prison sentences for defamation are common, sometimes accompanied by bans on working as a journalist after release.
+Ever since the coup d’état in 2009, the plight of the media has worsened steadily in Honduras, which continues to be one of the western hemisphere’s deadliest countries for journalists.
+Those working for opposition media or community media are often subjected to harassment, intimidation campaigns and death threats, and some are forced to flee abroad.
+The security forces, especially the military police and army, are responsible for most of the abuses and violence against the media.
+In this country racked by violence, organised crime and corruption, the impunity rate is among the highest in the region.
+Journalists are also often the targets of abusive judicial proceedings, and prison sentences for defamation are common, sometimes accompanied by bans on working as a journalist after release.

 48.20 in 2020